chenmu10/eventify-wiz-extension/README.md

 # EventifyWiz - Text to Calendar Chrome Extension

-Paste any text from a web page that includes an event details and generate a new google calender event using chatGPT.
+Paste any text from a web page that includes an event details and generate a new google calendar event using ChatGPT.

 ![UI](/src/assets/img/eventify-wiz-extension-UI.png)
 ![UI](/src/assets/img/eventify-wiz-extension-flow.png)